yueyujiang/DEPP/README.md

 | **-o**                | directory to store the output distance matrix (directory for output distance matrix, **required**) |
 | **-t**                | path to the backbone tree file (in **newick** format, **required**).    | -->

-Running the above command will generate a distance matricies (`depp.csv`), as a tab delimited csv file with column and row headers.
-Rows represent query sequences and columns represent backbone sequences.
+### Advanced

-### Sequences analysis using WoL data
+#### Sequences analysis using WoL data
 We provide the pretrained model for WoL marker genes and ASV data.
 Users can place the query sequences onto the WoL species tree directly using DEPP.
 #### Preparation
 * Install UPP following the instructions [here](https://github.com/smirarab/sepp/blob/master/README.UPP.md), make sure that run_upp.py is executable.
+  This step is not required if you are using the docker image.
 * Sequences can be either unaligned ASV (16S) or unaligned MAG data or both.
 * Marker genes
   - Identify the marker genes using the protocols from [WoL project](https://biocore.github.io/wol/protocols/).
-  - Rename each sequence file using the the format: <marker gene's id>.fa, e.g. p0000.fa, p0001.fa...
+  - Rename each sequence file using the format: <marker gene's id>.fa, e.g., p0000.fa, p0001.fa...
 * ASV
   - Models of five types of 16S data is pretrained: full-length (~1600bp), V4 region (~250bp), V3+V4 region (~400bp), V4 100 (~100bp), V4 150 (~150bp).
 (If your ASV data is in the above five types, you can analyze your data directly.
 Otherwise, please align your sequences and then train your own model using the `train_depp.py` command)
   - Rename your ASV data using the following rules: